Sor3nt/manhunt-toolkit/README.md

 **Requirements**

-You need PHP 7.0 or nearer on your System to run MHT
+You need PHP 7.0 or newer on your System to run MHT

 ## Installation